Zy0d0x0/HS2-Reversing/index.md

 Before applying the the type of language we need to tell Ghidra where to look for the starting point of the data that will be imported.
 Going back to the notes we kept when extracting the firmware, we notice the starting address is 0x08000000.
 This needs to be applied to the settings:

+You should also take note of the file length as this will later be used for other settings.

 <img src="img/cortex-settings.JPG" class="inline"/>

 After allowing all the changes and importing the file we will then be prompted with the question of whether we would like to perform analysis on the file for now.
 We click "No" as more changes need to be made before procceding: